-Plasma cutting machines, known for their high cutting efficiency and broad cutting range, do have a drawback – they generate significant amounts of dust during operation.
+Plasma cutting machines, renowned for their high cutting efficiency and versatility across a wide range of materials, do have a notable drawback – they generate significant amounts of dust and fumes during operation.

 Here is a detailed description of the specific hazards posed by the metal dust produced during cutting: